mountain/gassim/docs/design.md

 - Python GIL:
   - Release GIL during long-running `advance_to` using `Python::allow_threads` to avoid blocking Python.

+### Selective diagnostics (ADD)

+- Temperature‑tensor and KL diagnostics are opt‑in and can be computed on a spatial mask (bulk vs near‑wall), or on a coarse slab grid to cap cost.
+- For large N, export periodic moments instead of full velocities; Python builds tensors and histograms.

 ## 10. Measurements and Observables

 - Kinetic energy: E_k = Σ ½ m |v|^2 (no potential energy for hard spheres).